StarpTech/FastGraph/README.md

 ### Cache authenticated data

 When a GraphQL query contains one of the GraphQL types defined in `PRIVATE_TYPES=User` the response is handled in user scope.
 The _Authorization_ header is respected in the cache key to avoid exposing user-sensitive content.
 In order to use this feature, you have to provide your latest GraphQL schema.
-We provide two options.
+We provide two options:

-1. Push the schema manually to the _KV_ `GRAPHQL_SCHEMA` with the key `graphql-schema::latest`
+1. Push the schema manually to cloudflare.

 ```sh
 wrangler kv:key put --binding=GRAPHQL_SCHEMA graphql-schema::latest $YOUR_SCHEMA_STRING